 Yes.
-FFEL lenders must allow you to switch at least once each year, but most will let you change more often if necessary.
 Borrowers with Direct Loans may change plans at any time by notifying the Department of Education.
+FFEL loan holders must allow you to switch at least once each year, but most will let you change more often if necessary.

-There are a number of programs to choose from depending on the type of loan you have and when it was disbursed.
-FFEL and Direct Loan borrowers can choose the Income Based Repayment (IBR) plan.
-The Direct Loan program also has an income contingent repayment plan.
-There is no minimum payment under these plans.
-The FFEL program also has an income sensitive repayment plan.
-Payments under this plan must at least cover the interest that accrues every month.
-Borrowers that take out new loans as of July 1, 2014 and certain other borrowers may also qualify for the “Pay As You Earn” plan.
-This plan became available on December 21, 2012.
+There are a number of income-based repayment programs to choose from depending on the type of loan you have and when it was disbursed.
+There is no minimum payment under most of these plans.
+Borrowers that take out new loans as of July 1, 2014 and certain other borrowers may also qualify for the “Pay as You Earn” plan.
 If you are eligible for the Pay as You Earn Plan, the “forgiveness” period will be 20 years instead of 25 years and you will be required to pay no more than 10% of your income toward federal student loans rather than 15%.

-There is a government deferment program for certain military service members as well as other special rights for members of the military or National Guard serving on active duty.
+There is a government deferment program for certain military service members as well as other programs for members of the military or National Guard serving on active duty.